 And I wrote it down for the first time.
 “Communications Manager and Writer.”
 I am a writer.

 It takes a while to claim, as an identity.
 The line between “writer” and “not-writer” is not clear cut.
 I mean, I’ve been able to write since I was about five.
 Maybe I wrote my first story when I was seven or eight.
 My first poem about the same time.
 But I wasn’t a writer.
 What about when I started scribbling in my spare time as a teenager?
 Or when I came second in the country poetry competition when I was seventeen?
-Or when I got onto my creative writing MA?
+Was it when I got onto my creative writing MA?
 Or was it only once I’d finished a body of work?
 People love to say that “writers write” – but that’s ridiculous, surely.
 Write what?
 How much?
 How well?
 It’s meaningless.
 Writer is a title that you have to bestow on yourself.

 By contrast, the line between “writer” and “author” is very straightforward.
 When you’re published, you’re an author, and that’s that.
 And this is my publication week, so I’m about to become an author.